 Happy New Year!
 Now that everyone is earnestly making resolutions for the year ahead, we asked authors Kevin J. Anderson, Lisa Mason, and Linda Nagata to chat about fitness and writing.
 We’re focusing here on exercise.
-(We promise not to mention this topic again for at least a year.)
+(We promise not to mention this topic again for a year.)

 Q: What is your philosophy about fitness?